 Assistant Professor of Flute

 Contemporary chamber music is Barth’s primary musical interest, and she is currently involved with two ensembles.
-Formed by Barth and guitarist Dieter Hennings, Duo Damiana is focused on broadening the cutting-edge body of repertoire for flute and guitar, and has recently released Castillos de Viento on the Innova label.
-The Zohn Collective, a new music initiative established in 2017, brings together a core ensemble of musicians with deep musical and personal ties for recording and performance projects throughout the world.
-With the Zohn Collective, a recording of the works of Ricardo Zohn Muldoon is forthcoming on the Naxos Oberlin label.
+Formed by Barth and guitarist Dieter Hennings, Duo Damiana is focused on broadening the cutting-edge body of repertoire for flute and guitar, and released Castillos de Viento with Innova Records.
+The Zohn Collective, a new music initiative, brings together a core ensemble of musicians with deep musical ties for recording and performance projects throughout the world and was recently featured on the Naxos Oberlin label.

-As a founding member of the new music sextet Eighth Blackbird from 1996-2006, Barth won the 2007 “Best Chamber Music Performance” Grammy, recorded four CDs with Cedille Records, and was granted the 2000 Naumburg Chamber Music Award and first prize at the 1998 Concert Artists Guild International Competition.
-As co-founder of the Beta Collide New Music Project, Barth collaborated with individuals from a broad spectrum of disciplines such as dance, art, sound sculpture and theoretical physics and recorded two CDs and one DVD with Innova Records.
+As a founding member of the new music sextet Eighth Blackbird, Barth won the 2007 “Best Chamber Music Performance” Grammy Award, recorded with Cedille Records, and was granted the 2000 Naumburg Chamber Music Award and first prize at the 1998 Concert Artists Guild Competition.
+As co-founder of the Beta Collide New Music Project, Molly collaborated with individuals from a broad spectrum of disciplines and recorded with Innova Records.

-Barth was appointed Assistant Professor of Flute at the Blair School in Fall 2018.
-She completed her role as Associate Flute Professor at the University of Oregon.
-She also has taught at Willamette University and held residencies at the University of Chicago and at the University of Richmond.
-She is a graduate of the Oberlin College- Conservatory of Music, Cincinnati Conservatory of Music, and Northwestern University School of Music.
-In addition to frequent solo and master class appearances worldwide, Barth’s adjudication experience includes work with the National Endowment for the Arts, Australian Flute Festival, National Flute Association (USA), and the Alpert Award in the Arts (Los Angeles).
-She has commissioned scores of solo and chamber works, and has appeared on television and radio shows nationwide.
+Barth is Assistant Professor of Flute at the Blair School of Music, Vanderbilt University.
+Formerly Associate Flute Professor at the University of Oregon, she has also taught at Willamette University and held residencies at the University of Chicago and the University of Richmond.
+She is a graduate of the Oberlin College- Conservatory of Music, Cincinnati Conservatory, and Northwestern University.
+She is a Burkart Artist.